 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy is a repayment bankruptcy, in which you repay some or all of your debts over a 3 to 5 year period.
-Chapter 13 will be recommended by your attorney if you are behind on your home loan payments and want to save your home.
-In a Chapter 13, you can propose a Chapter 13 repayment plan that repays your missed mortgage payments over a 3 to 5 year period, thus bringing your home loan current.
-Because your proposed Chapter 13 plan will ultimately bring your home loan current, the filing of a Chapter 13 case will stop foreclosure of your home.
-Under certain conditions, you can wipe out a second mortgage or home equity loan by doing a lien strip.
-Chapter 13 also lets you reorganize your car loan payments, by taking the current balance of your car loan and paying it off over the next 3-5 years, substantially reduce your payments.
-In most cases, you will keep your home, cars and other assets in Chapter 13.
-More precisely, you will keep all of your assets that are covered by your bankruptcy exemptions.
-You can even keep property that is not covered by your exemptions, if your attorney can propose a viable Chapter 13 plan that repays all of your debts in full.
-Once you complete your Chapter 13, you can wipe out your debts just like you would in a Chapter 7 case.
+Chapter 13 is a repayment bankruptcy, filed to repay some or all of your debts over a 3 to 5 year period.
+It is usually filed if you are behind on your home loan payments and want to save your home.
+By repaying your missed mortgage payments over a 3 to 5 year period, and by starting to pay your regular mortgage payment after you file, you will effectively bring your home loan current by the end of your case.
+Because you will bring your home loan current, you can stop foreclosure of your home.
+Under certain conditions, you can wipe out a second mortgage or home equity loan by filing what is called a lien strip motion.
+In most cases, your car loan payments will also be reduced, since you will take the current balance owing and paying it off over a 3-5 year repayment period.
+In most cases, you will keep your home, car and other assets.
+More precisely, you will keep all of your assets that are covered by your exemptions.
+Moreover, unique to Chapter 13 is that you can even keep your assets that are not covered by your exemptions if you propose a repayment plan that repays all of your debts in full.
+Once you complete your plan payments, you will wipe out your debts and get a fresh start just like you would in a Chapter 7 case.

-How a San Diego Chapter 13 Attorney Determines If You Should File
+How a Chapter 13 Attorney Determines If You Can File

 Regular Income

-Because a Chapter 13 is a repayment bankruptcy, you need to have regular income to make your Chapter 13 plan payments, as well all of your other regular monthly expenses.
-The regular income requirement can be satisfied by various sources of income, including employment, self-employment, unemployment, retirement, and virtually any other type of income.
+Because Chapter 13 is a repayment bankruptcy, you must have a regular source of income that is sufficient to make your proposed plan payments, as well all of your other regular monthly expenses.
+The regular income requirement can be satisfied by various sources of income, including employment, self-employment, unemployment, retirement, rental income, and virtually any other type of income.
 But the income must be received on a regular basis.
 If you have a business, a skillful San Diego Chapter 13 bankruptcy attorney can present your income to the Court as an average based on the last several months of income that you have received from your business, and that will generally be sufficient to satisfy the regular income requirement.

 Disposable Income Test

-Your available disposable income under the Chapter 13 bankruptcy disposable income test, will determine the amount, if any, that you are required to repay to your unsecured creditors in your Chapter 13 case.
-This will be a crucial factor in determining whether or not it makes sense for you to file a Chapter 13 bankruptcy.
-The Chapter 13 disposable income test is basically the Means Test used in Chapter 7 case, but applied in a different way.
-The Means Test is applied not to see whether you qualify to file, but rather to see how much, if any, you will have to pay to your unsecured creditors in your Chapter 13 case.
+Your available disposable income will determine the amount, if any, that you are required to repay to your unsecured creditors.
+This will be a crucial factor in determining whether or not it makes sense for you to file for Chapter 13 relief.
+The disposable income test basically takes the Means Test used in Chapter 7 cases and applies it in a slightly modified format.
+For the most part, the disposable income test is identical to the Means Test.
+The main difference is that the test is not applied to see whether you qualify to file, but rather to see how much, if any, you will have to pay to your unsecured creditors.
+As discussed below, this percentage can range from 0% to 100%.

 Only individuals can be a debtor in a Chapter 13 case.
-Business owners can still file Chapter 13, but the owner, not the business, must be the person filing the business Chapter 13 case.
-As a business owner, in your individual Chapter 13 bankruptcy case, you will list your interest in your business as one of your assets.
-If you operate your business as a sole proprietorship, your business is not a separate legal entity, your attorney will list your business assets and debts as your personal assets and debts, since a sole proprietorship is not a separate legal entity.
-You just do business as yourself.
-If your business is formed as a corporation or LLC, then your Chapter 13 attorney will list your interest in the corporation or LLC (for example, a 100% ownership interest), and state the approximate value of your interest, as one of your assets.
-An experienced San Diego Chapter 13 bankruptcy can help you file a business Chapter 13 case and keep your business and its assets.
-At Bankruptcy Legal Center, we have many business owners filing Chapter 13 business bankruptcy cases.
+Business owners can still file, but the owner, not the business, must be the person filing the bankruptcy.
+As a business owner, you will list your interest in your business as one of your assets.
+If you operate as a sole proprietorship, then that means that you have not formed a separate legal entity, therefore your Chapter 13 attorney will list the assets used by the business and debts as your personal assets and debts, since a sole proprietorship is not a separate legal entity.
+If you have formed a corporation or LLC, then your attorney will list your interest in the corporation or LLC (for example, a 100% ownership interest), and state the approximate value of your interest, as one of your assets.
+An experienced San Diego Chapter 13 bankruptcy attorney can help you file for bankruptcy and keep all of the assets used by the business.
+At Bankruptcy Legal Center, we have many business owners successfully filing cases and retaining all of their assets.
+Most importantly, we would never file your case if filing would place your assets in jeopardy.

-How the San Diego Chapter 13 Bankruptcy Process Works
+How the San Diego Chapter 13 Process Works

-In San Diego, the Chapter 13 bankruptcy process takes between 3 to 5 years, although you can pay off your Chapter 13 plan early under certain circumstances.
-As part of your Chapter 13 filing, your attorney will need to propose a viable Chapter 13 plan, in which you must propose whom you will repay and how much you will repay them.
+In San Diego, the Chapter 13 process takes between 3 to 5 years.
+You may be able to pay off your plan early under certain circumstances and with the trustee’s approval.
+The trustee’s in San Diego will usually consent to an early payoff if you can show that the money is coming from a source other than your income, for example, a loan from a friend or family member.
+As part of your filing, your attorney will need to propose a viable Chapter 13 plan, in which you must propose whom you will repay and how much you will repay them.
 You will need an experienced Chapter 13 attorney to prepare a plan that the Court will approve.

 Chapter 13 Plan

-Your Chapter 13 plan must propose a Chapter 13 plan that is approved by the Court.
-Otherwise, your Chapter 13 case will be denied Court approval and you will lose all of the benefits you sought to obtain from your Chapter 13 case.
-There are a lot of novice bankruptcy lawyers out there and as a result the overall rate of approval of Chapter 13 bankruptcies is not very high.
-However, among the most skillful Chapter 13 bankruptcy attorneys, Chapter 13 plans are routinely approved.
-There are basically 2 kinds of lawyers handling Chapter 13 cases: those who should not be handling Chapter 13 cases and have usually their cases disapproved, and those who are Chapter 13 specialists and regularly have their cases approved.
-There are many factors that must be considered in presenting a Chaper 13 plan that the Court will approve, and a successful Chapter 13 plan requires strong familiarity with the local attitudes and practices of the San Diego bankruptcy trustees and bankruptcy judges.
-If you want your Chapter 13 case to be successful, it is an absolute must that you find a San Diego Chapter 13 bankruptcy attorney who is a Chapter 13 specialist.
+Your must propose a viable Chapter 13 plan that is confirmed (approved) by the Court.
+Otherwise, your plan will be denied Court approval, your case will be dismissed, and you will lose all of the benefits you sought to obtain from your filing.
+There are a lot of novice bankruptcy lawyers, and as a result the overall rate of approval of Chapter 13 bankruptcies is not very high.
+However, the most skillful bankruptcy attorneys (there is a handful of them in San Diego) are able to get their clients’ plans routinely approved by the trustees and the Court.
+There are basically two kinds of lawyers handling Chapter 13 matters: (1) those who should not be handling them and usually have their clients’ cases routinely rejected by the Court; and (2) those who are Chapter 13 specialists and regularly get their clients’ cases approved by the Court.
+There are many factors that must be considered in presenting a plan that the Court will approve, and a successful plan requires strong familiarity with the local attitudes and practices of the San Diego bankruptcy trustees and bankruptcy judges.
+If you want your case to be successful, it is an absolute must that you find a bankruptcy attorney who is a Chapter 13 specialist.

-About 30-40 days after your attorney files your Chapter 13 bankruptcy case, a Meeting of Creditors will be held.
-The Meeting of Creditors will be before one of the San Diego Chapter 13 bankruptcy trustees, not a judge.
+In San Diego, about 30-40 days after your attorney files your case, a Meeting of Creditors will be held.
+The Meeting of Creditors will be before a trustee, not a judge.
 Creditors are allowed to appear and ask you questions but they rarely do.
-You must personally attend the meeting or else your Chapter 13 case will be dismissed.
-The Chapter trustee will begin by asking you general questions, such as whether you reviewed your bankruptcy papers, whether they are accurate, and whether there are any changes.
+You must personally attend the meeting or else your case will be dismissed.
+The trustee will begin by asking you general questions, such as whether you reviewed your bankruptcy papers, whether they are accurate, and whether there are any changes.
 The trustee may then ask you some more specific questions regarding your assets, debts, income and expenses, depending on your circumstances.
-Usually, the focus will be on how much you earn per month, because that can affect your Chapter 13 plan payment amount.
+Usually, the focus will be on how much you earn per month, because that can affect your plan payment amount.
 You must personally attend the meeting or else your case will be dismissed.
 Your Chapter 13 attorney at Bankruptcy Legal Center will attend the meeting with you to make sure the meeting goes smoothly.

-After you successfully complete all of the payments under your Chapter 13 plan, you will receive a court order that will discharge your debts.
-The discharge order will eliminate your personal liability for all of your debts that can be eliminated in a Chapter 13 bankruptcy case.
+After you successfully complete all of the payments under your three to five year repayment plan, you will receive a discharge your debts.
+The discharge will eliminate your personal liability for all of your debts that can be eliminated under bankruptcy law.

 Super Discharge

-Call Bankruptcy Legal Center today to set up your free consultation with a San Diego Chapter 13 attorney to determine if Chapter 13 is the right solution to help you and your family obtain San Diego debt relief.
-Call us at 1 (800) 44-DEBTS (800-443-3287).
+Call Bankruptcy Legal Center today to set up your free consultation with a San Diego Chapter 13 attorney to determine if filing Chapter 13 bankruptcy is the right solution to help you and your family.
+Call us at 619-501-9711.